Yes, America's Anchorman is away and this is your undocumented anchorman starting the week on the EIB network.

 I'm doing very well with that.

-Oh and I get to see the other side of the health care I've seen that for thirty-five years, I felt the other side of health care, and one of the biggest scare words you could ever give a nurse was uh socialized medicine, because we knew as professionals that as soon as that came in, any income our income was going to be radically cut.
+And one of the biggest scare words you could ever give a nurse was socialized medicine because we knew as professionals that as soon as that came in, our income was going to be radically cut.

-And that's why uh that's why when you uh essentially uh the socialized health care system, apart from it so many other defects, becomes a way of denuding the third world of all its best and brightest.
+And that's why when you essentially the socialized healthcare system, apart from its many other defects, becomes a way of denuding the third world of all its best and brightest.

-Uh because you find that uh in in uh in in first world countries, people do not want to be nurses uh because they don't want to work in socialized hospitals.
+Because you find that in first world countries, people do not want to be nurses because they don't want to work in socialized hospitals.

 So the socialized hospitals have to go and get their nurses from Bangladesh and Botswana.

-Uh and at that point, who who's gonna be the nurse in the Botswana or Bangladesh hospital?
+And at that point, who's going to be the nurse in the Botswana or Bangladesh hospital?

-Because sim it's no as as I said earlier about doctors, it's no longer an attractive middle class profession to be in.
+Because as I said earlier about doctors, it's no longer an attractive middle-class profession to be in.

-Well, South Florida is a big tourist area, and we had a seasonal type business, even within the hospital, because we have the Canadians that come down to Florida for the winter.
+Well, South Florida is a big touristy area, and we have a seasonal type of business, even within the hospital, because we have the Canadians that come down to Florida for the winter.

-Yet this is a guy that is very leading a very active life.
+And yet, this is a guy that is leading a very active life.

-Yeah, he's had his he's had his three score and ten.
+Yeah, he's had his three score and ten.

 Forget him, cut him loose.

-We can't he's he's just the cost on the health care system now.
+We can't, he's just the cost on the healthcare system now.

-Uh and you're talking about this patient, uh this guy you knew in Florida, they wouldn't bother treating the eighty-year-old.
+And you're talking about this patient, this guy you knew in Florida that wouldn't bother treating the 80-year-old.

-They attribute every death to C. difficile is where you say go in uh to be um you know, you'll you go in because you've got a broken arm and you wake up uh the following morning drowning in your own diarrhea and you're dead two days later.
+When they had all these C. difficile, you know, essentially this infection, this superbug that runs around a lot of the hospitals in the socialized systems, in Quebec, where they have four times the rate of C. difficile than they do in American hospitals, they attribute every death to C. difficile is where you say go in to be, you know, you go in because you've got a broken arm and you wake up the following morning drowning in your own diarrhea and you're dead two days later.

-Essentially his leg seceded from the rest of his body, which is uh appropriate for a separatist uh secessionist politician.
+Essentially, his leg seceded from the rest of his body, which is appropriate for a separatist secessionist politician.

-Uh but uh what they the system they have up there is if you're over fifty-five and you die of C. Deficile in a Quebec hospital, they put it down to old age.
+But the system they have up there is if you're over 55 and you die of C. difficile in a Quebec hospital, they put it down to old age.

-That doesn't seem that seems that seems like old age it seems to be creeping under the head under the socialist system.
+That doesn't seem That seems like old age seems to be creeping under the socialist system.

 He lived until late middle age.